How to Repair a Relationship

 How to repair a relationship: the short answer

-If you want to know how to repair a relationship, begin with this: repair is not the same as returning to normal.
+If you want to know how to repair a relationship, start with repair instead of relief.

-Those things matter, but they are usually attached to something deeper.
+Those details matter, but they usually point to something deeper.

 Maybe the real break was, "I felt alone while asking for help."